PeterCamilleri/CX16/vm/sweet_16.md

 itself in that case.
 In order to emulate a jump instruction the required incantation was:

-    SET R0, label-1
+    SET R0, target-1
     ST  R15

 This not only needed two instructions, it clobbered R0 as well.
 With the new code, all you need to do is:

-    SET R15, label-1
+    SET R15, target-1

 By the way, the old school way of doing things still works so no code should be broken.
-The -1 in the label-1 comes from the fact that the PC is incremented before fetching op-codes, so we need to be one byte before our target.
-You can ignore all of that and just use the easy macro:
+The -1 in the "target-1" comes from the fact that the PC is incremented before fetching op-codes, so we need to be one byte before our target.
+Or, you can ignore all of that and just use the easy macro:

     JUMP label

+Which generates the following Sweet-16 code:

+    .byte $1F
+    .byte <(target-1)
+    .byte >(target-1)

 ### Exit Simulation